top of page

 Enhanced circulation contributes to better follicle development in the ovaries, reinforcing the importance of movement for maintaining a healthy reproductive system.
 A study published in the Journal of Endocrinology showed that women who engaged in resistance training reported a 25% improvement in blood flow to reproductive organs compared to their sedentary counterparts.

-Practical Tips for Implementing Resistance Training
+Tips for Safely Implementing Resistance Training for Fertility

 For women looking to enhance their fertility through resistance training, consider the following practical tips: